Skip to content

 ScopePermissions

-accounts:readRead accounts and accounts groups.
+accounts:readRead accounts and account groups.

 users:readRead users and user identifiers.